ALS Society of Canada

 The ALS Society of Canada works to change what it means to live with amyotrophic lateral sclerosis, an unrelenting and currently terminal disease.

-Grounded in and informed by the Canadian ALS community, we respond to the urgent unmet need for life-changing treatments by investing in high-quality research that will fuel scientific discovery and by engaging industry, supporting increased clinical capacity and advocating for equitable, affordable, and timely access to proven therapies.
+Grounded in and informed by the Canadian ALS community, we respond to the urgent unmet need for life-changing treatments by investing in high-quality research that will fuel scientific discovery and by engaging industry, supporting increased clinical capacity, and advocating for equitable, affordable, and timely access to proven therapies.

 Responding to the tremendous need for current and credible ALS knowledge, awareness, and education, we empower Canadians affected by ALS to navigate the current realities of ALS, be informed consumers of ALS information, and advocate effectively for change.
 In Ontario, we provide direct community services and critical equipment and mobility devices to help people navigate ALS.

-ALS Canada is a careful steward of every donor dollar and donors should feel confident that their support impacts people living with ALS every day.
-Visit our website for more information on donating with confidence to ALS Canada.
+ALS Canada is accredited by Imagine Canada, the gold standard in governance.
+We are a careful steward of every donor dollar, and donors should feel confident that their support impacts people living with ALS every day.

 Charity Contact